Cambrian explosion: Anoxia

-Evolution of eyes
+Increase in sensory and cognitive abilities

 Andrew Parker has proposed that predator-prey relationships changed dramatically after eyesight evolved.
-Prior to that time, hunting and evading were both close-range affairs – smell, vibration, and touch were the only senses used.
+Prior to that time, hunting and evading were both close-range affairs—smell (chemoreception), vibration and touch were the only senses used.
 When predators could see their prey from a distance, new defensive strategies were needed.
-Armor, spines, and similar defenses may also have evolved in response to vision.
+Armor, spines and similar defenses may also have evolved in response to vision.
 He further observed that, where animals lose vision in unlighted environments such as caves, diversity of animal forms tends to decrease.
 Nevertheless, many scientists doubt that vision could have caused the explosion.
 Eyes may well have evolved long before the start of the Cambrian.
-It is also difficult to understand why the evolution of eyesight would have caused an explosion, since other senses, such as smell and pressure detection, can detect things at a greater distance in the sea than sight can; but the appearance of these other senses apparently did not cause an evolutionary explosion.
+It is also difficult to understand why the evolution of eyesight would have caused an explosion, since other senses, such as smell and pressure detection, can detect things at a greater distance in the sea than sight can, but the appearance of these other senses apparently did not cause an evolutionary explosion.

+One hypothesis posits that the development of increased cognitive abilities during the Cambrian drove diversity increase.
+This is evidenced by the fact that the novel ecological lifestyles created during the Cambrian required rapid, regular movement, a feature associated with brain-bearing organisms.
+The increasing complexity of brains, positively correlated with a greater range of motion and sensory abilities, enabled a wider range of novel ecological modes of life to come into being.

 Arms races between predators and prey

 The ability to avoid or recover from predation often makes the difference between life and death, and is therefore one of the strongest components of natural selection.
-The pressure to adapt is stronger on the prey than on the predator: if the predator fails to win a contest, it loses a meal; if the prey is the loser, it loses its life.
+The pressure to adapt is stronger on the prey than on the predator in the sense that, if the predator fails to win a contest, it loses a meal; if the prey is the loser, it loses its life.

 But, there is evidence that predation was rife long before the start of the Cambrian, for example in the increasingly spiny forms of acritarchs, the holes drilled in Cloudina shells, and traces of burrowing to avoid predators.
 Hence, it is unlikely that the appearance of predation was the trigger for the Cambrian "explosion", although it may well have exhibited a strong influence on the body forms that the "explosion" produced.
 However, the intensity of predation does appear to have increased dramatically during the Cambrian as new predatory "tactics" (such as shell-crushing) emerged.
 This rise of predation during the Cambrian was confirmed by the temporal pattern of the median predator ratio at the scale of genus, in fossil communities covering the Cambrian and Ordovician periods, but this pattern is not correlated to diversification rate.
 This lack of correlation between predator ratio and diversification over the Cambrian and Ordovician suggests that predators did not trigger the large evolutionary radiation of animals during this interval.
 Thus the role of predators as triggerers of diversification may have been limited to the very beginning of the "Cambrian explosion".